White Water Rafting Classifications and Grades Explained

 Middle Fork of the American River

-One of three forks in the American River, the Middle Fork American river is considered some of the best summertime white water rafting in California.
+One of three forks in the American River in Northern California, the Middle Fork American river is considered some of the best summertime white water rafting in California.
 Just a couple hours from the Bay Area, the Middle Fork has sections that are Class II, Class III, and Class IV.
 On the Lower Middle Fork, it’s gentle and perfect for families with children as young as 4.
 The upper section, is class III and IV, and you can expect big, steep rapids.
 This section is for the more adventurous paddlers who are in good physical condition and on the adventurous side.
 Swimming ability is required and needed for this stretch of the Middle Fork of the American river.
 Paddlers will have to work together to navigate the steep drops through narrow runs.